-There are three aspects of this project which require specialized systems programming knowledge - the timer mechanism, using processes or threads to implement dl_send and dl_recv , and the UNIX socket interface.
-When making design decisions, it is valid to propose a less-than-elegant solution due to your time constraints.
+There are several aspects of this project which require specialized systems programming knowledge - the timer mechanism, communication and signaling mechanisms, using processes or threads to implement in conjunction with dl send and dl recv, and the LINUX socket interface.
+When making design decisions, it is valid to propose a lessthan-elegant solution due to your time constraints.
 However, your design report needs to explain and defend such choices.

-Note, this document outlines the project without taking up the issues of suggested ways to build your MININET.
+Note, this document outlines the project without taking up the issues of suggested strategies to build your MININET.
 Consider developing your network by gradually adding complexity to the problem.
-For example, build and test an errorless data link layer first Start with a simple stop-and-wait protocol and subsequently switch to the more difficult sliding window scheme.
+For example, build and test an errorless data link layer first.
+Start with a simple stop-and-wait protocol and subsequently switch to the more difficult sliding window scheme.